-Appendix A - previous S.42 objection to transfer premises licence to Kugenthiran Kugathas.
+Appendix A - previous S.37 objection to vary DPS to Kugenthiran Kugathas.
 Appendix B - statement of PC 842 Braithwaite.

 When PC Braithwaite met with Mr Kugathas on 18th November 2025 he did not mention that the business was about to be sold or handed over to anyone new.
 It is evident from PC Braithwaite's statement that ownership of the business since June 2025 is unclear.
-Lincolnshire Police find it suspicious that immediately after the Police objected to both the vary DPS and transfer applications, which subsequently saw him withdraw the applications, Mr

-Kugathas has managed to advertise the business for sale, find a buyer and pass on full responsibility to that third party.
+Lincolnshire Police find it suspicious that immediately after the Police objected to both the vary DPS and transfer applications, which subsequently saw him withdraw the applications, Mr Kugathas has managed to advertise the business for sale, find a buyer and pass on full responsibility to that third party.